wish/dev/README.md

 Start the containers for the specified project.
 This will build or fetch the images as required.

+## down

+Stop and remove the containers for the specified project.
+This will _not_ stop any shared services and networks.

 ## sh

 Run without arguments this command runs an interactive shell on the project